googleapis/nodejs-irm/README.md

 ## This module has been deprecated.

-_Note: The Stackdriver Incident Response and Management module has been deprecated, and the corresponding API has been shutdown._
+_Note: The Stackdriver Incident Response and Management module has been deprecated and the corresponding API has been shutdown._

 # [Stackdriver Incident Response &amp; Management: Node.js Client](https://github.com/googleapis/nodejs-irm)